Eastern Operations in the community

 OPG's St. Lawrence Power Development Visitor Centre is located on the banks of the St. Lawrence River in the west end of Cornwall, Ontario.
 This environmentally-friendly building offers 13,000 square feet of fun and is a great outing for students and families.

-- Note: The Iroquois Dam navigational gates are open for use by recreational boaters on the St. Lawrence River.
+- Note: The Iroquois Dam navigational gates are closed for use by recreational boaters on the St. Lawrence River.

 Your community contact is: